-The only way that we’re able to provide a cost for your emergency dental treatment is once we’ve examined the damage that has occurred.
+The only way that we’re able to provide a cost for your emergency dentistry in Long Beach is after we’ve examined the damage that has occurred.
 We’ll discuss a treatment plan with you as well as address any financing or dental insurance questions that you have beforehand.
 We are in-network with Delta Dental and offer an in-house savings plan for our patients who don’t have dental insurance.
 If you have any concerns, don’t hesitate to ask one of our staff members during your visit!